Master of Product Design

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The Master of Product Design is made up of 180 points of courses, including compulsory courses (30 points), optional courses (30 points), and a research thesis (120 points).
+The Master of Product Design is made up of 180 points of courses, including compulsory courses (30 points), elective courses (30 points), and a research thesis (120 points).

 Beginning in February or July 2021, the programme can be completed within 18 months of full-time study, or up to 3 years part-time.

-The Master of Product Design includes both compulsory and optional courses that allow personalised study into the commercial lifecycle of particular kinds of products, followed by a research thesis.
+The Master of Product Design includes both compulsory and elective courses that allow personalised study into the commercial lifecycle of particular kinds of products, followed by a research thesis.

 Select two courses that best suit your interests and expertise: